 On August 2, 2010, he was promoted to Captain and transferred to the Detentions Division.
 In Detentions, he was responsible for the entire jail facility, court operations, and transports.
 During his tenure as the Detentions Captain, the Douglas County Sheriff’s Office was awarded its first-ever American Correctional Association (ACA) Accreditation award and the second National Correctional Health Care Certification (NCHCC) award.

-Captain Kennedy was also instrumental with the new space and needs assessment for the Justice Center, which resulted in the design of the current facility.
-The improvements include increased efficiencies in booking and other areas, ADA retrofitting, and a focus on needs involving inmates with mental illness and injuries.
+Captain Kennedy was also instrumental in the new space and needs assessment for the Justice Center, which resulted in the design of the current facility.
+The improvements include increased efficiencies in booking and other areas, ADA retrofitting, and focusing on needs involving inmates with mental illness and injuries.

-In 2013, Captain Kennedy became the Commander for the Investigations Division.
-Investigative work is one of his true passions, and he enjoyed serving as the Commander.
+In 2013, Captain Kennedy became the Commander of the Investigations Division.
+Investigative work is one of his passions, and he enjoyed serving as the Commander.

-Captain Kennedy has served on the Arapahoe County Community Corrections Board and was on the Board of Director for Arapahoe Douglas Mental Health Network for many years.
+Captain Kennedy has served on the Arapahoe County Community Corrections Board and was on the Board of Directors for Arapahoe Douglas Mental Health Network for many years.

-For about three years Captain Kennedy was the Deputy Director of Human Relations (HR) for Douglas County Government.
+For about three years Captain Kennedy was the Deputy Director of Human Resources (HR) for the Douglas County Government.
 This internal transfer to HR gave him an incredible opportunity to better understand and work with all the different County job functions while continuing to be an active part of the Sheriff’s Office.
-As the Deputy Director, he was exposed to the workplace outside of law enforcement and absorbed a great deal during his time in HR.
+As the Deputy Director, he was exposed to the workplace outside of law enforcement.
 In 2019, Captain Kennedy returned to the Sheriff’s Office with this experience and went straight into the Office of Professional Standards where he has applied this additional knowledge, network, and understanding to his current role in the Sheriff’s Office.